LessThan12Parsecs/sentra/README.md

 ## Usage

-1. Just type your task and time in natural language "World domination for 10 minutes" or "AGI for 1h"  and hit enter.
+1. Just type your task and time in natural language "World domination for 10 minutes" or "Building AGI for 1h"  and hit enter.

 ## Contributing